thebravoman/software_engineering_2015/c09_compatibility/theory.md

 1.Bojidar Valchoski
 The value for parsing is hardcoded and is not read from the file

+2. Emil Lozev
+Remove 'require builder' because builder was not on the system

 ## Homework
 ### Count workds Fix V3 to work with csv,xml,json as V2